cassiel/maxmsp-clojure-sql/README.md

 Open the Max project file `msql.maxproj` (in `patchers/msql`).

 Use the Host, Username and Password buttons to configure a connection.
-Use Query to enter a complete SQL query.
+Use Query to enter a complete SQL query. (the Password field will display the password in plain text while you type it; this is a weakness in Max's `dialog` object, and could be coded around with a bit of bespoke Max work.)

 Result rows are planted into the `jit.cellblock` object.
 The first row is the column names; these are sorted alphabetically.
 (This is because